-The Medical Device Coordination Group (MDCG), an advisory body of the European Commission focused on the improvement of medical devices regulation, issued guidance on conformity assessment procedures to be carried on by the notified bodies in the context of the outbreak of Coronavirus Disease 2019 (COVID-19) caused by the virus “SARS-CoV-2” or the “novel coronavirus”.
+The Medical Device Coordination Group (MDCG) issued guidance on audits and conformity assessment procedures to be carried on by the notified bodies in the context of the outbreak of Coronavirus Disease 2019 (COVID-19) caused by the virus “SARS-CoV-2” or the “novel coronavirus”.
 The document enters into force immediately and remains effective during the whole period of pandemic declared earlier this year by the World Health Organization.

 Regulatory Background from the MDCG

-The new document issued by the MDCG is intended to assist notified bodies (eligible entities designated by the national regulating authority to conduct pre-market applications review and conformity assessment of medical devices) in maintaining their operations during quarantine orders and additional travel restrictions imposed to prevent spreading the infection affecting the possibility to perform on-site audits in the manner prescribed by applicable regulation.
-In particular, the document is dedicated to special temporary measures to be implemented by the notified bodies to ensure the public health protection and safety of medical devices available on the market.
-At the same time, it is also important to prevent shortages in the supply of critical medical devices to healthcare facilities, so the proper balance should be found between the protection of patients` health and avoiding pacing unnecessary regulatory burden on medical device manufacturers.
-The document describes the conditions under which the remote audits could be conducted instead of on-site audits in accordance with the applicable Medical Devices Directives.
+The new guidance issued by the MDCG is intended to assist notified bodies (eligible entities designated by the national regulating authority to conduct pre-market applications review and conformity assessment of medical devices) in maintaining operations during quarantine orders and additional travel restrictions.
+These restrictions have been imposed to prevent spreading the infection which can detrimentally affect their ability to perform on-site audits in the manner prescribed by applicable regulation.
+The document is dedicated to special temporary measures to be implemented by the notified bodies to ensure public health protection and the safety of medical devices available on the market.
+At the same time, it is also important to prevent shortages in the supply of critical medical devices to healthcare facilities, so the proper balance should be found between the protection of patients` health and avoiding unnecessary regulatory burden on medical device manufacturers.
+The new guidance describes the conditions under which the remote audits could be conducted instead of on-site audits in accordance with the applicable Medical Devices Directives.

 The scope of the guidance covers the following types of audits to be carried out by the notified bodies:

 - Surveillance audits carried out in accordance with applicable regulations,

 - On-site inspections or verifications to be performed when the manufacturer files a notification on changes,